 More about the method of our foundation in the article: Vision and Mission.

-There is lack of education and sanitation.
+Nepal is listed in the top twenty of the poorest countries of the world and more than half of its population is unemployed.
+There is little or no money to provide a normal livelihood, visit a doctor or hospital etc. There is lack of education and sanitation.
 Cooking is often done in the houses on open fire without a chimney.
 It’s better in the bigger cities, but in the mountain villages it’s a very serious problem.
 Pollution of the land, the rivers and the air is also a rapidly growing problem, because Nepal knows no waste disposal systems.
 Electric service is (especially in Kathmandu) very limited, if even available.